 An investor is trying to flip the property or rent it to create a return on their investment.
 To find the best deals investors look at the numbers, that is, what are they going to net from the deal.
 After figuring out all of the costs and potential revenue an investor will determine a return on their investment which is acceptable to them and then make an offer on a property.
 If the seller can’t meet the offer the investor will look for another home.
 One of the things experienced investors recommend is to stick to the numbers and not budge.

 Banks work through an Asset Manager to sell their bank-owned homes.
 They typically work with selected Real Estate Agents to sell the property.
-Asset Managers insist that buyers contact the listing agent, since it is their job to sell the property.
+Asset Managers insist that buyers contact the listing agent, since it is the real estate agent’s job to sell the property.
 The listing agent’s job is to present all offers to the Asset Manager who reviews them and accepts the offer they like.

 One might think the Asset Manager always chooses the highest offer but this isn’t always the case.
 Some banks prefer to sell to a homeowner instead of an investor, or they may prefer a buyer with pre-approved financing.